vsch/flexmark-java/flexmark-util/src/main/java/com/vladsch/flexmark/util/sequence/edit/tree/SegmentedSequenceTree.md

 * Repeated spaces and `\n` only need length and if <16 then a single byte encodes all the information.

-Numeric values can have only value starting at 0..Integer.MAX_VALUE.
-Negative values are not supported.
-Additionally length of any segment which is limited to 0.5 GB which is plenty for the required application.
+Numeric values for offsets and length can have only positive values and 0, with length of any segment limited to Integer.MAX_VALUE/4, ie. 0.5 GB which is plenty for the required application.

 Segment types: